 My Guys Moving & Storage of Richmond is a member of Move for Hunger, a non-profit organization made of moving companies around the country who donate non-perishable goods to local food banks.
 If you’re moving with My Guys Moving of Richmond, just ask us for some specially marked boxes that you can put your non-perishable food into, so we can donate it to those who need it.

 If you want help on deciding on a mover, feel free to visit our guide to picking a mover!
+Be sure to look for a moving company that offers free or affordable packing and shipping supplies.

 If you have any local or long distance moving and storage needs, call the professional staff at My Guys Moving & Storage – the top mover in Richmond, VA!
 Use our Book Your Move Now feature to book your local move 24/7.